honojs/middleware/packages/swagger-ui/README.md

 # Swagger UI Middleware and Component for Hono

 This library, `@hono/swagger-ui`, provides a middleware and a component for integrating Swagger UI with Hono applications.
-Swagger UI is an interactive documentation interface for RESTful APIs, making it easier to understand and test API endpoints.
+Swagger UI is an interactive documentation interface for APIs compliant with the OpenAPI Specification, making it easier to understand and test API endpoints.

 ## Installation